yakiimoninja/sob/README.md

 ### To use the restoration functionality you will need an osu! account!

-### If you using the executable file:
-- You will only need an osu! account (if you plan to restore).

 ### If you are running the script file:
 - You will need an osu! account (if you plan to restore).
 - You will need python 3.